2D Meshes

 )

 The mesh above was created using a FloatArray to describe the vertex data.
-The mesh is using a POSTION_VEC3, which has a size of three, and a TEX_COORDS(0) which has a size of two.
+The mesh is using a POSITION, which has a size of three floats, and a TEX_COORDS which has a size of two floats.
 Our total vertex size would then be 5.
 The first three points are the position coordinates and the next two would then be the texture coordinates.
 This is repeated for each vertex.

 Rendering